shearerp/shearerp.github.io/_posts/2022-01-01-grokking-linked-list-reversal.md

 * <- a <- b <- c    d -> *
 * <- a <- b <- c <- d    *
 ```
-The reversed part is growing while the original input is shrinking.
-We want to keep pointers trained on the heads of both.
+The reversed list is growing while the original list is shrinking.
+We want to keep pointers trained on the heads of both lists.
 Specifically, after each step, we want these invariants to hold:

 1. A "previous" pointer `P` points to the head of the reversed list.
 2. The "current" pointer `C` points to the head of the original list.